archways404/ModernPrimulaApp/README.md

 - Automatic time reporting
 - Manual time reporting
 - Improved UI
-- Available on MacOS and Windows
+- Currently available on MacOS and Windows

-Check the roadmap for more information
+ check the roadmap for more information

 ## License